 where $p_{n+1}: V\to V_{n+1}$ denotes the natural map. \end{defn} Obviously any normed space is pseudo-nuclear, considering the constant inverse system.
-If $V$ is metrisable but not normed and $V\cong \varprojlim V_n$ as a countable limit of semi-normed spaces, then the natural morphism $V\to V_n$ is continuous, but not strict, and we can think of pseudo-nuclear vector spaces to be those metrisable vector spaces where the maps $V\to V_n$ are as close as they can be to being bornologically strict (they are `strict up to $\epsilon$ and applying $\rho_n$').\\ If $M$ is nuclear over some Noetherian Banach $K$-algebra $A$, then the same argument as in Lemma \ref{nuclearimpliespre} shows that $M$ is pseudo-nuclear. \begin{lem} \begin{enumerate}[(i)] \item A countable product of pseudo-nuclear spaces is pseudo-nuclear. \item If $V$, $W$ are pseudo-nuclear, then so is $V\otimes_K W$. \end{enumerate} \end{lem} \begin{proof} This is straightforward. \end{proof}
+If $V$ is metrisable but not normed and $V\cong \varprojlim V_n$ as a countable limit of semi-normed spaces, then the natural morphism $V\to V_n$ is continuous, but not necessarily strict, and we can think of pseudo-nuclear vector spaces as those metrisable vector spaces where the maps $V\to V_n$ are very close to being bornologically strict (they are `strict up to $\epsilon$ and applying $\rho$').\